Quantum Electrodynamics vacuum polarization solver: Introduction

-This parameter weights the relative importance of the quantum corrections compared to the classical fields and vanishes in the limit $\hbar \rightarrow 0$.
-Calculating the Euler-Lagrange equations for the electromagnetic fields, we obtain a set of modified Maxwell equations~\cite{segev}
+with $\alpha = e^2/\hbar c$.
+The parameter weights the relative importance of the quantum corrections compared to the classical fields and vanishes in the limit $\hbar \rightarrow 0$.
+From the Euler-Lagrange equations for the electromagnetic fields, we obtain a set of modified QED Maxwell's equations~\cite{segev} \numparts

-with
+\endnumparts with \numparts